We're building healthy futures

 In high school and applying to university?
 Check out our undergraduate programs to find your fit.

 Considering grad school?
-Learn more about graduate studies in applied health sciences.
+Learn more about graduate studies in the Faculty of Health.

 Interested in working with us?
 See positions available.

 The federal government announced $2.1 million in funding over three years for a search-and-rescue project led by Lili Liu, Waterloo public health researcher and Dean of the Faculty of Health.